Philodendron Varieties: 57 Different Types of Philodendron

 The Philodendron Birkin prefers loose soil with organic matter, such as peat moss, to allow adequate water drainage.
 However, if the potting medium is too loose, it will not hold enough water to keep the soil moist and dehydrate the plant.

-One unique characteristic of this Philodendron is how the Birkin may revert to its original Congo family line and lose its yellow-white stripes for dark green leaves once again.
+One unique characteristic of this Philodendron is how it may revert to its original Congo family line and lose its yellow-white stripes for dark green leaves once again.
 Alternatively, some Birkins may have leaves that differ in appearance, giving plant enthusiasts a one-of-a-kind houseplant.

 Black Cardinal

 This Philodendron variety is an excellent natural air purifier, perfect for your home or office.
-It thrives in moist soil, but plant owners should avoid sandy potting mixes for the Black Cardinal.
+It thrives in moist soil, but plant owners should avoid sandy potting mixes.

 Bob Cee